DeepStateLearning/Ricci/comments_on_test.md

 4) The flow is currently unstable - this is probably not good.
 Creating a complete graph, and then adding a very small amount of noise, and running the ricci flow does end up clustering some points with each other.
 Ideally, it should recreate a complete graph which is perfect homogeneous.
 My thoughts at this point is that the volume needs to be rescaled to really reflect how the Ricci flow is behaving.

+Observations:
+0) I'm not sure this whole thing isn't a Rube Goldberg machine that is no more than modifying the distance function so that nearby points become closer, remetricizing, and then rescaling.
+I just added a dumbricci test that simply return the square distance (i.e Ricci = Id) and it appears to get better results in some cases.
+It's not clear right away that the Ricci is actually helping.

+update:  Ricci seems to be working much betterm faster and more frequently than dumb Ricci

+update: update:  Confirmed many times again.
+Dumb does get lucky, but in most of the cases it either fails to converge or converges quite slowly.
+The ricci curvature flow is working much much better than the dumb one.